adham-hashem/MyU-Result-Checker/README.md

 cd MyU-Result-Checker

 ### 2️⃣ Edit login credentials
-Replace USERNAME and PASSWORD with your MyU credentials (⚠️ Do not share your credentials publicly!).
+Replace MyU_username and MyU_password with your MyU credentials (⚠️ Do not share your credentials publicly!).

 ### 3️⃣ Run the script
 python myu_checker.py